VSai1011/Iris_Web_Rec25_231ME338/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+I have done implemented sign up / sign out and log in/log out in ruby on rails and yet to implement api for the form.

-Things you may want to cover:
+Things to run this application:

-* Ruby version
+* Ruby version - 3.4.1

+* rails version - 8.0.2

 * System dependencies